Torres Strait Finfish Fishery

 16.1 Description of the fishery

 Most commercial fishing in the Torres Strait Finfish Fishery (TSFF) takes place in the north-eastern region of Torres Strait (Figure 16.1).
 A large area of the fishery west of 142°32'E is closed to commercial fishing for the Torres Strait Finfish (Reef Line) Fishery (TSFRLF).
+The western closure is currently under review (AFMA 2018b).

 Fishing methods and key species